kaelhem/cordova-replay/README.md

 Description
 -----------

-This cordova plugin allow to use the ReplayKit framework in iOS.
+This cordova plugin allows to use the ReplayKit framework in iOS.
 The ReplayKit is a new feature in iOS 9.0, that performs screen / microphone recording.

-The plugin is reference by `cordova.plugins.Replay`.
+The plugin is referenced by `cordova.plugins.Replay`.

 Methods